hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/questions_and_answers/396_selections_from_the_math_diary.md

 body, mind etc. The only proof of the existence of the real Self is realisation.

-*Q*. — Who is a true Jnâni, and who is a true Bhakta?
+*Q*. — Who is a true Jnāni, and who is a true Bhakta?

 *A*. — The true Jnani is he who has the deepest love within his heart and at the same time is a practical seer of Advaita in his outward